OfficeDev/teams-toolkit/templates/bot/js/command-and-response/README.md

 ### Step 1: Add a command definition in manifest

-You can edit the manifest template file `templates\appPackage\manifest.template.json` to include definitions of a command with its title and description in the `commands` array:
+You can edit the manifest template file `templates\appPackage\manifest.template.json` to include definitions of a `doSomething` command with its title and description in the `commands` array:

 ```json
 "commandLists": [